Monero public address is what you publish to get paid.

 |65||4||checksum (Keccak-f hash of the previous 65 bytes, trimmed to first 4 bytes)|

-Main address is derived from the root private key.
+Standard address is derived from the root private key.
+TODO.